+The number of IPOs in SSA has been a big disappointment for a number of years, with only nine taking place in 2012 and eight in 2013.
+This year however, is more encouraging, with seven deals having already been completed.
 That could be about to change.
 Of the bigger corporates surveyed by Euromoney, 67% said that they were likely to prefer to issue equity over debt instruments.
 For all respondents, 52% of funding officials and company executives prefer equity as a potential funding source.

 Balogun says: “I expect to see an increasing amount of equity issuance in our core markets.
 There have been reasonably small volumes of capital raising done in public equity markets by major listed companies for a period of four to five years.
 Some of that has been occasioned by the domestic financial crisis, which really took effect in the middle of 2009.
 We are seeing an increasing number of international investors, especially on the domestic stock markets.”

 Debt issuance from companies in the region had been growing in recent years.
 In 2012, completed deals in the SSA corporate debt capital markets were valued at $4.7 billion.
 In 2013 this rose to $6.9 billion.
 So far this year, has seen a sudden slow down.
 Just $250 million-worth of debt has been issued.

 The shift in sentiment towards equity financing is in part explained by the survey’s findings that some 69% of respondents expect yields on SSA corporate debt to rise over the next 12 months.
 Over 20% of all companies taking part in the survey expect yields to rise over the coming year.